soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 3. ```org
-   Remember that multiple lines with no separation are grouped together to a single paragraph but list items remain separate.
+   Remember that multiple lines with no separation are grouped together into a single paragraph but list items remain separate.

    # Item 1 of a list